mattferris/http-routing/Readme.md

         ...
     }

 The dependency injector automagically injects the `Request` object into the action when it sees an argument named `$request`.
-This allows you to write controllers that don't extend `AbstractController` and therefore are more decoupled from chickadee.
+This allows you to write controllers that don't extend `AbstractController` and therefore are more decoupled.

 For more on dependency injection, checkout [mattferris/di](http://bueller.ca/di).